GigaMesh Software Framework: Development and application in research projects

 In May 2020 the SfS project won the European Union Prize for Cultural Heritage of the Europa Nostra in the category research.

-A first version (190416) for Windows was released in preparation of presentations about new functions shown at the international CAA 2019.
+A first version (190416) for Windows was released in preparation for presentations about new functions shown at the international CAA 2019.

 The command line interface of GigaMesh is well suited to process large amounts of 3D-measurement data within repositories.
 This was demonstrated with almost 2.000 cuneiform tablets of the Hilprecht Collection of the Jena University, which were processed and digitally published as benchmarkdatabase (HeiCuBeDa) for machine learning as well as database of images including 3D- and meta-data (HeiCu3Da) using CC BY licenses.
 A baseline for period classification of tablets was established using a Geometric Neural Network being a Convolutional Neural Network typically used for 3D-datasets.
+In 2023, an extension of the dataset was published containing extracted images of cuneiform characters, cuneiform lines and individual annotated cuneiform characters.
+The annotations are made available together with the renderings with metadata as CSV and a knowledge graph (RDF).
+These developments were created in the context of the DFG project "Digital Edition of Cuneiform Texts from Haft Tappeh" in Mainz.
+The acronym MaiCuBeDa is derived from the project location.
+This provided the first results for the localization of cuneiform characters and their wedges, which show that MSII rendering improves the recognition quality for photos.

 The Louvre showed GigaMesh based rollouts of an Aryballos from the collection of the KFU Graz representing the use of digital methods for research on pottery of ancient Greece within the CVA project, which had its 100th anniversary in 2019.
 Renderings of the rollouts were on display in the second half of 2019 in the display case named L’ère du numèrique et de l’imagerie scientifique (the digital era and scientific imaging).

 Version 191219 supports Texture maps common for 3D-data captured using photogrammetry.
 This allows processing and in particular unwrapping of objects acquired with Structure-from-Motion widely used for documentation of Cultural Heritage and in archaeology.

 The Nara National Research Institute for Cultural Properties in Japan adapted GigaMesh for documentation and rollouts of vessels and published a tutorial, which was used to implement the workflow for ceramics of the Jōmon period within the Togariishi Museum of Jōmon Archaeology.

 In April 2020 the source code was published on GitLab and the license changed from freeware to the GPL.

-Version 200529 allows for the first time to apply the MSII filter using the Graphical User Interface to visualize smallest details like fingerprints.
+Version 200529 allows for the first time to apply the MSII filter using the graphical user interface to visualize the smallest details like fingerprints.
 The DFG funded edition of texts from Haft Tepe project is using MSII filtered renderings of tablets in the so-called fat-cross arrangement of side views.

+GigaMesh is increasingly being used in areas that have methodological overlap with archaeology, such as geoengineering for the analysis of seashells.